 I had no friends in high school

 When I say I had no friends in high school, what I mean is that I wasn’t a super popular kid but I didn’t spend my days alone either.
-I was an all-rounder.
-I was pleasant to everyone, hard worker in class with a constant urge to just learn, get my school work done and get back to the comfort of my home.
-I had a lovely childhood and unfortunately that makes the shock of school and all the social conflicts it brings a lot worse to deal with.
+I was an all-rounder and a fully fledged people pleaser.
+I was pleasant to everyone, worked hard in class with a constant urge to learn, get my school work done and get back to the comfort of my home.
+I had a lovely childhood and unfortunately, that made the shock of school and the sudden shock of social dealings a lot to deal with.

-My self-confidence was low, I endured bullying in primary school, I thrived in middle school but high school was when things really got hard.
+As soon as I remember starting primary school I was bullied for being ‘fat’.
+I thrived when I moved into middle school (perhaps cared less what others thought) but high school was when things really got hard and I really felt like I had no friends.
 I managed to get through the first few years with the security of my form class but no one really warns you of the transition to your older, important, life-changing years.
-As I remained at school for A-levels, some of my actual friends moved schools, others went to college and others left education all together.
+As I remained at school for A-levels, literally all of my real friends moved schools, others went to college and others left education altogether.
 This all left me rather lost.

-If you are reading this and can relate I can only sympathise for everything that you endured.
-But if you haven’t changed it all into a complete positive by now this is about to be a game changer.
-All of these wonderful skills we displayed at school are the true essence of making friends.
+If you are reading this and can relate, I can only sympathise with everything that you endured.
+But if you haven’t changed it all into a complete positive by now, this is about to be a game changer.
+All of these wonderful skills we displayed at high school by just being nice to everyone is the true essence of making friends.
 We did not judge, we did not bully and we were not influenced to be anyone that we were not.
-In fact we spent time feeling completely lonely rather than transform into someone we were not.
+We survived our worst days feeling like we had no friends.
+In fact, we spent time feeling completely lonely rather than transform into someone we were not.
 This negative experience is the driving force for me to never allow anyone to experience that kind of loneliness ever again.
 I want people to feel to feel fulfilment with who they are and to feel beautiful just as they are too.
 So this is your reminder from me to you, let go of those negative experiences and turn them into nothing short of absolute motivation to be you and only you, forever and always.
+The world needs more people in it, just like YOU.